mpv-player/mpv/DOCS/client-api-changes.rst

         - rename mpv_detach_destroy() to mpv_destroy() (the old function will
           remain valid as deprecated alias)
-        - add mpv_create_weak_client(), which makes use of above changes 1.28   - deprecate the render opengl_cb API, and replace it with render.h and render_gl.h.
+        - add mpv_create_weak_client(), which makes use of above changes
+        - MPV_EVENT_SHUTDOWN is now returned exactly once if a mpv_handle should terminate, instead of spamming the event queue with this event 1.28   - deprecate the render opengl_cb API, and replace it with render.h and render_gl.h.
 The goal is allowing support for APIs other than OpenGL.
 The old API is emulated with the new API.